Sermons

 Readings and sermon were delivered by Pastor Aaron Mueller.

-The Planting of the Seed – Third Sunday after Pentecost
+Why the Mission Doesn’t Work – Sixteenth Sunday after Pentecost

 Readings and sermon were delivered by Pastor Aaron Mueller.